 Directions

-- Rinse the quinoa under cold water to remove saponins.
+- Rinse the quinoa well under cold water.

-- Add quinoa, water, olive oil, and salt to the Instant Pot.
+- Put quinoa, water or broth, olive oil, and salt in the Instant Pot.

-- Secure the lid and ensure the valve is set to sealing.
+- Lock the lid and set the valve to sealing.

 - Open the lid, fluff with a fork, and serve.